april-knights/Government/Legislation/Legislation/Election Tie Breaker Act.md

 This bill will go into effect as soon as it is passed by both Councils.

 ### Section VI - Links
-The Election Act will need to be revised to reflect the new method.

 Version 1.0 is here, which is current at the time this bill is proposed.
 Version 2.0 is here, which may be the current version at the time this bill is voted on.

-The new version is here, and will replace the previous version if this bill passes.
+If both bill 8-202 and this bill 8-203 pass, the new Election Act would be version 2.1.
+The link to read that would be here.